top of page

 13. Support is allowed and encouraged for this race , but is not mandatory.
 There will be three supported transition areas.

 14. Teams will be ranked on the number of legally obtained CP's and time.
-A team will be ranked higher which attempts all legs than teams which choose to skip entire legs of the race.
-Teams race as long or short of a time period within 4 am to 8 pm on May 15, 2021.
+Teams race as long or short of a time period within race time limits.

 15. Loss of Passport can be a complete DQ to loss of CP's.
 We suggest numbering you map and punching your map and CP passport both, If you loose passport but map is punched it will only be loss of one cp.